apache/trafficserver/doc/appendices/glossary.en.rst

       corresponding :term:`directory entry` which describes its location in the cache storage.

+   client request
+      The request sent by a client to |TS|.

    object store
       The database of :term:`cache objects <cache object>`.